Using CTD² Data

 - Some projects also link to associated CTD² Dashboard submission(s)

-Contact – opens an email addressed to project representative, so users can send specific inquires
+- Contact – opens an email addressed to project representative, so users can send specific inquire

 In order for all data to be usable and uniform, the CTD² Network follows common data format guidelines defined by Network members.

 - Data files are in the .GCT file format or neutral format (e.g., CSV, tab-delimited).